Monrepos (archaeology): Temporal and geographic frame of research

-Since the late 1990s the geographic frame of research at Monrepos has been broadened.
-In international cooperation projects sites such as Ubeidiya and Gesher Benot Ya'aqov in Israel have been examined.
-In Dmanisi in Georgia, Monrepos has excavated the oldest Eurasian site with hominid remains.
-Current excavation projects are conducted in Romania where the oldest sites in Eastern Europe are recovered and at the Taforalt in Morocco where the behaviour of early modern humans is studied and the oldest pieces of human adornment were found.
+Monrepos began to cooperate on international projects in the 1990s, including the Ubeidiya prehistoric site and Gesher Benot Ya'aqov in Israel.
+In Dmanisi in Georgia, Monrepos has excavated a site which yielded some of the oldest hominid remains found in Eurasia.
+More recent work in Romania examined some of the oldest sites in Eastern Europe.
+Research at Taforalt in Morocco examined the behaviour of early modern humans and recovered shell jewelry dated to 82,000 years Before Present.